top of page

 The noun 'suspense' has its etymological roots in Latin.
 It is derived from the Latin word 'suspendere,' which is a combination of 'sub,' meaning 'from below' or 'up,' and 'pendere,' meaning 'to hang.'
 In its original sense, 'suspendere' meant to hang up or hang in a state of uncertainty.
 Over time, this notion of hanging in an uncertain state evolved to describe the feeling of uncertainty or excitement about what is going to happen next.
 In the context of movies, books, or plays, 'suspense' refers to the deliberate creation of anticipation and tension in the audience, often by withholding crucial information or building up to a climactic moment.
 Therefore, the etymology of 'suspense' highlights its connection to the concept of hanging in a state of uncertainty, which is central to the experience of suspense as a dramatic and emotional tool, as conveyed by its linguistic heritage.

-Quiz: Find the meaning of the noun suspense:
+Find the correct meaning of the noun suspense:

 Try Again!